DallanQ/lotr_duel_for_middle_earth/Manual.md

 ### Skills (page 4)

-In order to play them, tiles and the majority of cards require you to have one or more Skills (see page 5) in your play area.
-If you do not have the required Skills, you may pay **1 Coin** to the reserve **per missing Skill symbol.**
+In order to play them, tiles and the majority of cards require you to have one or more Skills (*see page 5*) in your play area.
+If you do not have the required Skills, you may pay **1 Coin** to the reserve **per missing Skill symbol**.

 > image of a red chapter card with a white rectangle in the middle of the card  with 3 icons.
-The first icon has a two coloured face, the second has a hand  which is strength and the third icon which is courage.
-Below the rectangle is a beast.
+The first icon is a face with two colours black and white which is a Ruse, the second is Strength icon and the third is Courage icon.

 *Notes*:
 - *There is no limit to the number of Skills you may pay for, to the reserve, on your turn*.
 - *If a card does not require a Skill or a Coin, it has no cost, so you may play it for free*.

-> image of a yellow circle with a castle on it.

-Landmark tiles have an additional Coin cost equal to the number of **your Fortress pawns** already on the central board.
-Therefore, the additional cost of your first tile is 0 Coins.
+(image of a yellow circle icon with a castle on it).
+Landmark tiles have an additional Coin cost equal to the number of **your Fortress pawns** already on the central board.Therefore, the additional cost of your first tile is 0 Coins.

-> image of a  white square  with a yellow circle that has a castle on it, and 3 strength icon, with a 2 crown icon and a book icon.
-Directly below it is a grey castle pointing to a brown scroll with stack cards pointing to a card with a lost coin on it.
+(image of a  white square  with a yellow circle that has a castle on it, and 3 strength icon, with a 2 crown icon and a book icon.
+Directly below it is a grey castle pointing to a brown scroll with stack cards pointing to a card with a lost coin on it.)

 ### Chaining (page 4)